uasal/config_stp/README.md

 pip install .
 ```

-## Verifying the Installation
+## Usage and Verifying the Installation
-After installation, you can test that the package works correctly by running the following Python examples:
+Once installed, you can import `config_raw` `config_parsed` or `config_values_only` as shown below.
+If unable to import, the pip installation has failed or you are in a different environment.
+You may have cloned a bad commit state, so verify the commit hash matches the latest 'stable' commit reported in the 'Test Results' section.
+An official release version will be added later.

 ### Raw
 ```python